ObsisMc/COMP646_Project/README.md

 In addition, `CLIP` will be downloaded during run time.

-## Main components and technologies

-* Dataset and Segment Pool
-  * dataset: pascal voc 2012 for segmentation
-  * segment pool: extract segments from the dataset and get a segment pool
-* Core Models(Modules) for Image Collages
-  * Gounded SAM & SAM: segments input image from users (with/without prompts) and get the object the users what
-  * LaMa: remove the original object in the image and inpaint the original image
-  * CLIP: retrieve segments that are most relevant to users' prompt from our segment pool
-  * Our own algorithm:
-    * replace the original object with the most suitable object from the retrieved segments
-    * adjust the position/pose of our segment to make the image better and reasonable

-  **Pay attention** Inpant-anything (remove-anything) is the combination of SAM and LaMa, we can use it
-* Front End
-  * Gradio: implement the use case
-* Other Optimizations/New Features if possible

 ## Getting started

 After preparation, just run `python demo.py`, you can enjoy our application that looks like the following figure